WAIFEM at a glance

 The governance framework of WAIFEM consists of a Board of Governors, a Technical Committee and the management cadre headed by a Director General.
 At the apex of the organogram of WAIFEM is the Board of Governors, composed of the member central banks.
 The Board appoints its chairman in rotation among its members for a term of two years.
 It is responsible for the formulation of the overall policy direction of the Institute and the appointment of the Director General who is in charge of the day to day management of the Institute.

-The board meets at least once a year to approve the annual budget and training programmes and appoint the external auditors.
+The Board meets at least twice a year to approve the annual budget and training programmes and appoint the external auditors.
 It also receives the annual audited financial statements and reports of the Institute as well as undertakes other actions that it deems necessary to promote the purpose of the Institution.

 At the second layer of WAIFEM's organogram is the Technical Committee appointed by the Board of Governors to assist the Board in the discharge of its responsibilities.
-The Committee is comprised of senior officials of member central banks (usually directors of research and directors of international economic relations) and representatives of ministries of finance (usually permanent secretaries).
+The Committee is comprised of senior officials of member central banks (usually directors of research, directors of international economic relations and directors of human resources), representatives of ministries of finance (usually permanent secretaries), other principal stake holders and donors.

 Management and Staff